-Also, a large percentage of the Shares is held by institutional investors.
-Purchases and sales of the Shares by these institutional investors could have a significant impact on the market price of the stock.
-For more information about those investors, please see PTC's Definitive Proxy Statement, filed with the SEC on January 18, 2017 ("PTC 2017 Proxy Statement"), with respect to our most recent annual meeting of stockholders and Schedules 13D and 13G filed with the SEC with respect to the Shares.
+Also, a large percentage of the Shares is held by institutional investors and by Rockwell Automation.
+Purchases and sales of the Shares by these investors could have a significant impact on the market price of the stock.
+For more information about those investors, please see PTC's Definitive Proxy Statement, filed with the SEC on January 24, 2018 ("PTC 2018 Proxy Statement"), with respect to our most recent annual meeting of stockholders and Schedules 13D and 13G filed with the SEC with respect to the Shares.